m3lb1z/astro-authjs/README.md

-# Astro Store
+# Astro AuthJS

-This is a simple e-commerce store project built with Astro.
+This is a simple authjs project built with Astro.

 ## Getting Started